top of page

 CO-FOUNDER

 Dr. Hillary Devlin is a licensed clinical psychologist and co-founder of Flatiron CBT.
-She specializes in treating anxiety, OCD, and other life difficulties with cognitive behavioral treatments.
+She specializes in treatment approaches to help you navigate anxiety, OCD, and other life difficulties (e.g., life transitions, low motivation, perfectionism) with more flexibility, awareness, self-compassion, and purpose.
 Dr. Devlin earned her PhD in Clinical Psychology from Yale University.
 She then completed her clinical internship at the University of Washington School of Medicine, followed by a two-year postdoctoral fellowship at The Reeds Center for Anxiety, OCD, and Related Disorders.
+She is licensed in New York and Vermont, and authorized to practice in all participating PSYPACT states.

 Dr. Devlin has served as an Adjunct Clinical Supervisor at Ferkauf Graduate School of Psychology (Yeshiva University), providing supervision for doctoral students in the Adult Clinical program.
 In addition to her training as a clinician and supervisor, Dr. Devlin has been involved in research and teaching, and these experiences continue to inform her work with patients.
 The primary focus of her research has been on human emotion and empathy.
 She has taught courses on Human Emotion to undergraduates at Yale University.
 Her doctoral dissertation focused on empathic positive emotion (i.e., the experience of sharing in others’ happiness) and its impact on self-perceptions and prosocial behavior.